Cyborg: Prosthetics

 Retinal implants are another form of cyborgization in medicine.
-The theory behind retinal stimulation to restore vision to people suffering from retinitis pigmentosa and vision loss due to aging (conditions in which people have an abnormally low number of retinal ganglion cells) is that the retinal implant and electrical stimulation would act as a substitute for the missing ganglion cells (cells which connect the eye to the brain).
+The theory behind retinal stimulation to restore vision for those suffering from retinitis pigmentosa and vision loss due to aging (conditions in which people have an abnormally low number of retinal ganglion cells), is that the retinal implant and electrical stimulation would act as a substitute for the missing ganglion cells (cells which connect the eye to the brain).

-While work to perfect this technology is still being done, there have already been major advances in the use of electronic stimulation of the retina to allow the eye to sense patterns of light.
+While the work to perfect this technology is still being done, there have already been major advances in the use of electronic stimulation of the retina to allow the eye to sense patterns of light.
 A specialized camera is worn by the subject, such as on the frames of their glasses, which converts the image into a pattern of electrical stimulation.
-A chip located in the user's eye would then electrically stimulate the retina with this pattern by exciting certain nerve endings which transmit the image to the optic centers of the brain and the image would then appear to the user.
+A chip located in the user's eye would then electrically stimulate the retina with this pattern by exciting certain nerve endings which transmit the image to the optic centers of the brain, and the image would then appear to the user.
 If technological advances proceed as planned, this technology may be used by thousands of blind people and restore vision to most of them.

 A similar process has been created to aid people who have lost their vocal cords.
 This experimental device would do away with previously used robotic-sounding voice simulators.
 The transmission of sound would start with a surgery to redirect the nerve that controls the voice and sound production to a muscle in the neck, where a nearby sensor would be able to pick up its electrical signals.
 The signals would then move to a processor which would control the timing and pitch of a voice simulator.
 That simulator would then vibrate producing a multi-tonal sound that could be shaped into words by the mouth.